dart-archive/pub-dartlang/app/doc/pub-serve.markdown

 The dev server doesn't just serve up assets, it produces them by running [transformers](glossary.html#transformer).
 A transformer converts input assets (such as Dart files or Polymer-formatted HTML) into output assets (such as JavaScript and HTML).

+Pub automatically includes a dart2js transformer that compiles your Dart code to JavaScript.
+With this, you can change some Dart code, refresh your non-Dartium browser, and immediately see the changes.

 These output assets aren't in the file system; they exist only in the dev server.
 When you're ready to deploy, generate output files by running [`pub build`](pub-build.html).

 See [Assets and Transformers](assets-and-transformers.html) for